 - You can use the boolean operators AND and OR.

 - AND means I only want documents that contain both/all words.
-Example: episerver AND search returns documents with both words.
+Example: optimizely AND search returns documents with both words.

-- OR means I want documents that contain either word, regardless of which one.
-Example: episerver OR search returns documents with either episerver or search.
+- OR means I want documents that contain either word.
+Example: optimizely OR search returns documents with either optimizely or search.

-The sorting of search results is determined by the search algorithm, which you can customize in many ways.
+The sorting of search results is determined by the search algorithm.
 Often, filtering is applied to the results, which can be based on many factors, such as categorization of content.

-Episerver search has configuration options that are managed from the administrative interface in Episerver CMS.
-See Episerver's technical documentation for information about search functionality, configuration possibilities, and integration interface.
+Optimizely search has configuration options that are managed from the administrative interface in Optimizely CMS.
+See the technical documentation on Optimizely World for information about search functionality, configuration possibilities, and integration interface.